Skip to main content

 On a classroom level, how are these ideas best implemented?
 Let’s look at a few agreed-upon best practices for offering K-12 students a relevant, engaging science education.

-In a 2021 article from Education Week, educators outlined some of their most successful approaches to teaching science at the K-12 level, and student discussion was near the top of the list.
+Student discussion is one of the most effective approaches to teaching science at the K-12 level.
 One inherent strength of discussion is that students often feel more comfortable speaking with one another than a teacher about new topics, especially when exploring new and unfamiliar ideas.
 They can talk through these concepts with peers in more “private” settings rather than potentially feeling uncomfortable in front of an entire class.
-The new K-12 science standards also underscore the importance of discussion, saying that students should engage in the communication of science from the very start of their science education, fostering their ability to “talk through concepts, practices, and understandings.”

-Modeling is a crucial part of science education that has been practiced for a long time, but educators are still uncovering new levels of its utility.
-According to the National Academies of Sciences, Engineering, and Medicine article, models should be more concrete for students during younger ages, with the practice progressing into more “abstract” models as students get older.
-Students should be able to create small-scale models, maps, diagrams or graphs that allow them to visualize relationships and concepts.
+Modeling is a longstanding, crucial part of science education, but educators are still uncovering new levels of its utility.
+The types of models students construct should evolve along with their development.
+For instance, models should be more concrete for students during younger ages, with the practice progressing into more abstract models as students get older.

 Learn more about Southeastern Oklahoma State University’s online M.Ed. in Curriculum and Instruction – Science program.